1812 San Juan Capistrano earthquake: San Andreas Fault

 Influenced by the work of several dendrochronologists and a seismologist who examined trauma to trees near Wrightwood, Toppozada et al. 2002 came about in support of the SAF as the source.
 Jacoby, Sheppard, & Sieh 1988 gained a more thorough understanding of the most recent events and a potential rupture length of the SAF by investigating damage to trees, which been associated with intensity VIII (Severe) shaking within several kilometers of a source fault.
-Seventy trees were examined and nine of the trees along a 12 km section experienced some form of trauma beginning in 1813, including two with crown loss.
+Seventy trees were examined, and nine of the trees along a 12 km section were found to have experienced some form of trauma beginning in 1813, including two with crown loss.
 All were within 20 m of the fault.
 Other sources for the damage were ruled out, including disease, lightning, wind, and fire.
 Severe shaking was also excluded because trees outside of this narrow zone would also have similar effects.
 The researchers' theory was that right-lateral displacement on the SAF had damaged their root systems.